May 16, 2018

 I was arrested at the age of 21 for selling weed.
 After being in jail for two weeks, I was put on probation.
-I spent time in and out of jail for the next few years after that.
+I spent time in and out of jail for the next few years.

 Choosing the Right Side of the Fence